supreetshm947/SemanticAnalyzer/README.md

 ```

 ## 🚀 Usage

 ### Data Preparation
+To Download the Data:
     ```
         make download_data
     ```
 Make sure your Kaggle Credentials are setup

 ### Running the Model